lucendio/lecture-devops-infos/deliverables/project_implementation.md

 * language: German or English
 * every line of code and documentation is stored and tracked in an accessible Git repository
 * hand in (a) link(s) to the repository/repositories
-* every code base contains a `README.md` which includes an onboarding section
+* each code base contains a `README.md` which includes an onboarding section
 * every relevant (terminal) command has to be made transparent & verifiable, e.g. in script file(s) a/o documentation
-* implementation and execution of each step needs to be comprehensible (to ensure fair evaluation/grading)
+* each step taken towards the final setup must be comprehensible (to ensure fair evaluation/grading)

 #### Technical